PSC Newsletter June 2022

 Securing our Blue Pacific—a course for policymakers.

-The Australia Pacific Security College has broken new ground, piloting its flagship course for policymakers working in national security organisations around the Pacific.
+The Pacific Security College has broken new ground, piloting its flagship course for policymakers working in national security organisations around the Pacific.

 The pilot of Securing our Blue Pacific—a course for policy-makers was run over a week in early April.
 Eight countries participated: Tonga, Solomon Islands, Cook Islands, Fiji, Kiribati, Nauru, RMI and Vanuatu.
 Each country nominated two people, with the happy outcome that slightly more women than men attended.